A Cost-Effective Near-Storage Processing Solution for Offline Inference of Long-Context LLMs: Abstract

 \section{Abstract}

-The growing memory and computational demands of large language models (LLMs) for generative inference present significant challenges for practical deployment.
-One promising solution to address these challenges is \emph{offloading-based batched inference}, which leverages host memory and disk as an extended memory hierarchy for GPUs.
-While the approach cost-effectively enables LLM inference, its performance is limited by substantial I/O overhead, primarily due to the large key-value (KV) cache sizes, which increase with batch size and LLM context window length.
+The computational and memory demands of large language models for generative inference present significant challenges for practical deployment.
+One promising solution targeting offline inference is \textit{offloading-based batched inference}, which extends the GPU's memory hierarchy with host memory and storage.
+However, it often suffers from substantial I/O overhead, primarily due to the large KV cache sizes that scale with batch size and context window length.

-In this paper, we introduce INFerence-INFinity (\thiswork), a framework that boosts generative inference throughput using computational storage devices (CSDs).
-The core of \thiswork is \emph{\ans}, which offloads memory-intensive self-attention operations to near-storage accelerators, significantly reducing traffic through the system interconnect.
-We also propose \emph{\wb} to hide storage write latency by delaying newly generated KV cache writes until the cache reaches sufficient size in system memory.
-Additionally, we introduce \emph{cooperative \xcache}, a technique designed to further trade off the remaining memory capacity for storage bandwidth.
-Our methods effectively minimize idle time for computation, improving the overall throughput.

-To demonstrate the effectiveness of our approach, \thiswork has been implemented on PyTorch and evaluated on a real system.
-Our experiments show that \thiswork achieves up to 3.46$\times$ throughput improvement compared to state-of-the-art baselines.
-We will open-source \thiswork to facilitate broader adoption.